techfromsage/advanced-mis/_recipes/working-with-hierarchy.md

 In Talis Aspire, because the hierarchy is designed to be flexible to many different ways of describing an institution, there are some key things to consider when querying the hierarchy.

-In the `f_rl_hierarchy` view you will see a flat representation of what is actually a one to many relationship between a node and it's parents.
+In the `f_rl_hierarchy` view you will see a flat representation of what is actually a one-to-many relationship between a node and its parents.
 For example where a node of type module, has more than one parent, then each parent is included in the parents columns separated by a semi-colon and space (`; `).

 You can check to see if this is likely to affect your data using a query like the following: